hectorC/Android_spcmic_recorder/README.md

 ## Current Highlights

-- **84-channel USB-UAC2 capture** at 24-bit/48 kHz (higher rates when exposed by the hardware) with deterministic channel order and proper RIFF metadata.
+- **84-channel USB-UAC2 capture** at 24-bit/48 kHz (higher rates when exposed by the hardware) with deterministic channel order and standard WAV metadata.
-- **Adaptive sample-rate negotiation** with a spinner that surfaces both the requested and negotiated rates after enumeration.
+- **Adaptive sample-rate negotiation** with a spinner that shows both the requested and negotiated rates after enumeration.
-- **Latched clipping indicator** so the user can see when any channel hits 0 dBFS and clear it manually during a take.
+- **Monitoring mode** allowing USB streaming and level observation before committing to disk, with long-press exit for monitoring-only checks.
+- **Real-time level metering** tracking the loudest channel across all 84 inputs, with visual feedback across green/yellow/red zones and a latched clipping indicator that persists until manually cleared.
+- **Recording gain control** (0 to +48 dB) applied in the native capture pipeline before writing to disk, with clip detection for gain-induced overflows.
+- **Large-file support** by promoting recordings to RF64 once they exceed RIFF limits while keeping metadata aligned with the negotiated format.
-- **Real-time playback engine** with caching, transport controls, and a gain stage that ranges from 0 dB to +48 dB for binaural preview.
+- **Native playback engine** with caching, transport controls, and a gain stage from 0 dB to +48 dB for the binaural preview path.
-- **Loop toggle** that restarts playback seamlessly at EOF while keeping button state and engine behavior in sync.
+- **Loop toggle** that restarts playback at EOF while keeping button state and engine behavior in sync.
 - **Export workflow** decoupled from playback: start an export from any recording, watch progress in the processing overlay, and leave playback ready the whole time.
 - **Dedicated exports directory** at `/storage/emulated/0/Documents/spcmicRecorder/Exports/`, keeping rendered mixes out of the source recording list.
 - **Overflow menu cleanup** with a working delete action, confirmation dialog, and automatic UI refresh.